InessaPawson/specs/spec-0004/index.md

 will reply to the issue and let you know what happens next.

 The work for step (2) depends on your project.
 You are probably already doing this for your releases.
-The part to remember is building wheels regularly, every night or at least once a week.
+The part to remember is building wheels regularly, at least once a week.

 For step (3), consider using the following GitHub Action: